 For Ed, it’s all about the process.
 From early discussions with clients and the digital development of the designs, to watching a project unfold on site, nothing beats the satisfaction of seeing a process through from start to finish.

-Ed is a senior associate architect.
-He leads education, university and more recently healthcare projects across the practice.
-He also coordinates resourcing for one of three architectural studios in our Bristol office.
+Ed is a Regional Director and Head of Creative Reuse.
+He leads university and healthcare projects across the practice.
+He also leads one of three studios in our Bristol office.

 What is your favourite project to date?